hallmar/Eurorack-Modules/Polyg/readme.md

 It has MIDI IN and MIDI OUT./THRU

 ## Where/how to order
+just hit me up with an e-mail at: halligauti@hotmail.com I'll let you know if i have any PCB's in stock or not.

 ## Designed With

 * Eagle CAD
 * Arduino IDE
+* Audio System Design Tool for Teensy Audio Library

 ## Versioning